fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-04-04-dotnet-build.md

 A `csproj` file can contain pre- and post-build snippets.
 I have used this feature to create an automated deployment when switching the build configuration from "Debug" to "Release".
-While this solution worked, I never felt at easy, as I could run these snippets on accident when testing something in Visual Studio.
+While this solution worked, I never felt at ease, as I could run these snippets on accident when testing something in Visual Studio.

 ## Custom MSBuild Scripts